robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="deletesupportedinvoicefiledatatemplate"></a>
 # **DeleteSupportedInvoiceFileDataTemplate**
-> DeleteSupportedInvoiceImportTemplateResponse DeleteSupportedInvoiceFileDataTemplate (int? id)
+> DeleteSupportedInvoiceFileTemplateResponse DeleteSupportedInvoiceFileDataTemplate (int? id)

 Internal use only - Delete a supported invoice file template by it's Id.